 We had 20 participants in all and Paul gave us the lowdown on what was good and what was bad with ethanol petrol.

 Apparently the good is that it reduces cyclic variability – ie reduces the variability of the point at which the petrol actually burns and so improves the accuracy of the timing of the distributor.

 The bad is … ethanol can more easily absorb water and so can cause rust in components – in your fuel tank and float chamber.

 So the thing to watch for is, don’t leave your fuel tank cap open when it’s raining!

+We had quite a few follow up questions after the presentation and many complimentary emails afterwards.
 As in the first test seminar, the participants really enjoyed the event and appreciation was expressed to the presenter, Paul Ireland.

 27 February 2021